Dig deeper, complement your career.

 Are you preparing for a career in the helping professions—Social Work, Psychology, or Family Studies?
-Sociology is an excellent complement to these majors because the minor will help you develop an understanding of many of the issues dealt with in these professions such as family dysfunctions, poverty, gender and social inequality.
+Sociology serves as an excellent complement to these majors, developing your understanding of the issues of family dysfunctions, poverty, gender, and social inequality.

 You will learn to think systemically about problems, going beyond individual explanations to consider structural and institutional factors that contribute to the issue.
 As a result, you'll understand the complexity of the issues and be equipped to address them from a critical perspective.

 Sociology comprises the study of social relationships, observing how social institutions and social processes influence those relationships.